notifi-network/notifi-sdk-ts/packages/notifi-web-push-service-worker/README.md

 ```
 <br/><br/>

-# Unsubscribing for WebPush notifications
+# Unsubscribing from WebPush notifications
 This will disable notifications coming in for WebPush.
 To manage alerts and other destinations, please continue to use the full notifi-frontend-client or notifi-react packages.
 ```tsx
 function unsubscribePushManger() {